swtcpro/jingtum-lib-csharp/docs/docs.md

 ```

 ### DeployContractTx(options)
 Deploy contract to the system.
-The contract address is return in the ContractState property.
+The contract address is returned in the ContractState property.

 #### options
 * Account: The source address.